luisgarciar/opt-py-cpp/README.md

     sudo apt-get install gcc g++ cmake make libeigen3-dev lib
    ```

-In macOS you can install the C++ requirements using the package manager
+In macOS, you can install the C++ requirements using the package manager
 [Homebrew](https://brew.sh), by typing the following commands in a terminal window:

 ```bash